bedrockio/auth/README.md

 - Create a new Apple developer account and take note of the team id.
 - Set up a Primary App ID under "Identifiers" > "App IDs".
 - If setting up an iOS app, add "Sign in with Apple" and take note of the app ID.
 - If setting up for web, create a new Service ID under "Identifiers" > "Service IDs".
-This should configure "Sign In Apple ID", point to the Primary App ID, and have domains and Return URLs properly set up.
+This should configure "Sign In with Apple ID", point to the Primary App ID, and have domains and Return URLs properly set up.
 - Note that "Return URLs" must be HTTPS, so local testing can be difficult.
 Cloudflare provides a [tunneling service](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/create-tunnel) that can help here but requires an account.
 - Create a new key under "Keys".
 It will need to be enabled for "Sign in with Apple" and point to the Primary App ID.
 Download the key and take note of the key ID.